getify/You-Dont-Know-JS/types & grammar/ch2.md

 foo( "bar", "baz" ); // ["bar","baz","bam"]
 ```

-If `slice()` is called without any other parameters, as it effectively is in the above snippet, the default values for its parameters have the effect of duplicating the array (or, in this case, array-like).
+If `slice()` is called without any other parameters, as it effectively is in the above snippet, the default values for its parameters have the effect of duplicating the `array` (or, in this case, `array`-like).

 As of ES6, there's also a built-in utility called `Array.from(..)` which can do the same task: